 Although her body was terribly weak, Suryakala embodied strength.

 Suryakala died due of complications from AIDS.
 I last saw her just weeks before her death.
 She looked great.
 The antiretroviral prescription that she was taking had helped her so much.
 I remembered clearly how sick she had been and celebrated her dramatic health improvements.
 I hoped for the future that could be hers, and grieved the childhood she had lost.
 Just weeks after our visit with her, she took a drastic turn for the worse.
 She died April 20, 2006 in peace and without pain.

 I met her seven years earlier, when she was just 3 years old.
 She had tuberculosis, and I remember holding her frail body against my chest to try and keep her warm; every time she coughed, it shook her entire frame.
 She was so weak she could hardly hold her head up.
 I left Chennai that time, fearful that I would never see her again, believing that her sickness would overcome her.
 To my surprise, she recovered and not only did she recover, but she seemed quite healthy, and her little body began to grow.

-Phileena and I spent much time with Suryakala each time we visited India.
+I always made a point to spend as much time as possible with Suryakala each time I visited India.

-She had lost her mother to AIDS; her father was very sick with AIDS when he brought his two daughters to our childrens homes in Chennai.
+She had lost her mother to AIDS; her father was very sick with AIDS when he brought his two daughters to our children’s homes in Chennai.
 Just a couple of years ago, Surya’s father also died from AIDS.
-Phileena and I were in Chennai at the time and spent as much time as we could with Surya and her older sister.
+I was in Chennai at the time and spent as much time as I could with Surya and her older sister.
 During that time of grieving and mourning with them, my love for these two young girls deepened.